+See Note 34 to the consolidated financial statements.

-On 31 March 2020, the Group acquired 65% of the outstanding shares in Papyrus (in addition to the 25% previously held) for consideration of \in 2,631 thousand.
+The key audit matter How the matter was addressed in our audit On 31 March 2021, the Group acquired 65% of the outstanding shares in Papyrus (in addition to the 25% previously held) for consideration of €2,631 thousand.
 The accounting for this transaction is complex due to the significant judgements and estimates that are required to determine the values of the consideration transferred and the identification and measurement of the fair value of the assets acquired and liabilities assumed.
 Due to the size and complexity of the acquisition, we considered this to be a key audit matter.

-- involving our own valuation specialists to support us in challenging the valuations produced by the Group and the methodology used to identify the assets and liabilities acquired; in particular: - the methodologies adopted and key assumptions used in valuing the tangible fixed assets by comparing them with market information and quoted prices for similar assets; - the key assumptions used to determine the fair value of the customer relationship intangible asset, which included recalculating historical customer retention rates and growth trends, and reconciling underlying data to customer contracts and relationship databases; and

-- the key assumptions used to determine the fair value of the patented technology, which included benchmarking of the royalty rate used to royalty databases for licensing of similar patented technologies; - challenging the fair value of the contingent consideration, which included assessing future forecast business performance by agreeing amounts to approved forecasts and underlying contracts, and comparing forecasts with historical performance and results since the acquisition date; and - evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.

-Valuation of standing timber

-The Group's biological assets include standing timber, which is measured at fair value less costs to sell.
+Our audit procedures in this area included, among others: involving our own valuation specialists to support us in challenging the valuations produced by the Group and the methodology used to identify the assets and liabilities acquired; in particular: the methodologies adopted and key assumptions used in valuing the tangible fixed assets by comparing them with market information and quoted prices for similar assets; the key assumptions used to determine the fair value of the customer relationship intangible asset, which included recalculating historical customer retention rates and growth trends, and reconciling underlying data to customer contracts and relationship databases; and the key assumptions used to determine the fair value of the patented technology, which included benchmarking of the royalty rate used to royalty databases for licensing of similar patented technologies; challenging the fair value of the contingent consideration, which included assessing future forecast business performance by agreeing amounts to approved forecasts and underlying contracts, and comparing forecasts with historical performance and results since the acquisition date; and evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.
+Valuation of standing timber See Note 16 to the consolidated financial stateme ents.
+The key audit matter How the matter was addressed in our audit The Group's biological assets include standing timber, which is measured at fair value less Our audit procedures in this area included, among others: costs to sell.
 Estimating the fair value is a complex process involving a number of judgements and estimates regarding various inputs.
 Considering the nature of the asset, the valuation technique includes a discounted cash flow model that uses a number of inputs from internal sources due to a lack of relevant and reliable observable inputs.
-Consequently, we have determined the valuation of standing timber to be a key audit matter.

-- evaluating the Group's inputs used in calculating the estimated cash flows by comparing them with historical performance and the Group's plans, as well as our understanding of the industry and the economic environment that the Group operates in; - evaluating the historical accuracy of the Group's assessment of the fair value of standing timber by comparing previous forecasts for yields per hectare, timber prices and harvesting/transportation costs with actual outcomes and industry forecasts; - involving our own valuation specialist to assist in evaluating the appropriateness of the discount rates used, which included comparing the discount rate with sector averages for the relevant markets in which the Group operates; and - evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.
+Consequently, we have determined the valuation of standing timber to be a lack evaluating the Group's inputs used in calculating the estimated cash flows by comparing them with historical performance and the Group's plans, as well as our understanding of the industry and the economic environment that the Group operates in; evaluating the historical accuracy of the Group's assessment of the fair value of the valuation of standing timber to be a key audit matter. standing timber by comparing previous forecasts for yields per hectare, timber prices and harvesting/transportation costs with actual outcomes and industry forecasts; involving our own valuation specialist to assist in evaluating the appropriateness of the discount rates used, which included comparing the discount rate with sector averages for the relevant markets in which the Group operates; evaluating the appropriateness of the assumptions made related to the impact of climate change on the estimated yields per hectare for younger standing timber by involving our own valuation specialists; and evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.

-Valuation of disposal group held for sale